 Italian Village Installs Speed Cameras, Records 58,000 Infractions In 2 Weeks

-After years of motorists blazing through a tiny village in northern Italy, the area's mayor got fed up and installed speed cameras.
+After years of motorists blazing through a tiny village in Northern Italy, the area's mayor got fed up and installed speed cameras.

 And after just two weeks, Acquetico's cameras have caught more than 58,000 speeding incidents, according to Italian media.
 That's a hefty number for a community of about 120 residents.